k-mccoy11/deploy-active-directory/README.md

 <p>
 </p>
 <p>
 In this lab we will create two VMs in the same VNET.
-One will be a Domain Controller (DC), and the other will be a Client machine ( Device-1).
+One will be a Domain Controller (Domain-Controller), and the other will be a Client machine ( Device-1).
 We will change the DC to a static IP because its offering Active Directory services to the client machine.
 The client machine will be joined to the domain.
 We will control the DNS settings on the client machine, the client machine will use the Domain Controller as its DNS server.
 </p>
 <br />